Biden Calls Voter 'a Damn Liar,' 'Fat' After a Question About Hunter Biden | Breitbart

 On Thursday, MSNBC’s “Andrea Mitchell Reports,” played a clip of 2020 Democratic presidential hopeful former Vice President Joe Biden being questioned by a voter in Iowa about his son Hunter Biden’s Ukrainian business.

-At a New Hampton Iowa at a town hall, a voter asked, “We all know Trump has been messing around in Ukraine over there holding there foreign aid for them to come up saying they are going to investigate you.
+At a New Hampton, IA at a town hall, a voter asked, “We all know Trump has been messing around in Ukraine over there holding there foreign aid for them to come up saying they are going to investigate you.
 We all know about that … But you, on the other hand, sent your son over there to get a job and work for a gas company that he had no experience with gas or nothing in order to get access for the president.
 So you are selling access to the president just like he was.”

 Biden said, “You’re a damn liar, man.
 That’s not true.
 And no one has ever said that.”